 - High rank update frequency

 Google updates their search index all the time.
-To always know your current ranks, you need a rank tracker that will update your data on at least a daily basis.
+To always know your current ranks, you need a geo location rank tracking tool that will update your data on at least a daily basis.
 PRT can update your ranking data up to 3 times a day on demand!

 Not every SERP tracker will be on par with industry standards and have these features.
 If you use one that doesn’t follow these guidelines, you might as well be doing manual checks.